 Precautionary Statements: P280-P305+P351+P338-P310a-P301+P312a-P405-P501a

 Wear protective gloves/protective clothing/eye protection/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-IF SWALLOWED: Store locked up.
+Immediately call a POISON CENTER/doctor IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.